cesmii/API/RFC for Contextualized Manufacturing Information API.md

 #### 4.4.3 Encryption

-Implementations MUST require HTTPS for all communication.
-Implementations MUST NOT support un-encrypted HTTP in production.
+Implementations MUST require HTTPS for all communication in production.

 ### 4.5 Address Space